Skip to content

 4 Common Predictive Analytics Challenges and Possible Solutions

-Expertise is a challenge because predictive analytics solutions are typically designed for data scientists who have deep understanding of statistical modeling, R, and Python.
-This is inherently limiting.
-In fact, most application teams can’t even begin to approach predictive analytics without first hiring a dedicated data scientist (or two or three!).
+Expertise is a significant challenge in predictive analytics because these solutions are typically designed for data scientists who possess deep knowledge of statistical modeling, R, and Python.
+This creates a barrier to entry for many organizations, as most application teams cannot begin to approach predictive analytics without first hiring a dedicated data scientist—or even several.

-Solution: Fortunately, you don’t have to settle for a limiting solution.
-Today, new predictive analytics solutions are emerging, and they’re designed for almost anyone to use.
-Most importantly, they don’t require expertise in statistical modeling, Python, or R.
+Fortunately, you don’t have to settle for a limiting solution.
+Today, new predictive analytics tools are emerging, designed to be user-friendly and accessible to a broader audience.
+These modern solutions eliminate the need for expertise in statistical modeling, Python, or R, making predictive analytics more approachable for business users and other non-technical stakeholders.

-It’s not a secret that the more difficult a new technology is to use, the less likely end users are to adopt it—and predictive analytics solutions are notoriously difficult in meeting this challenge.
-This is because they typically live as standalone tools, which means users have to switch from their primary business application over to the predictive analytics solution in order to use it.
-What’s more, traditional predictive tools are hard to scale and deploy, which makes updating them a painful process.
+It’s no secret that the more difficult a new technology is to use, the less likely end users are to adopt it.
+Predictive analytics solutions face this challenge because they often exist as standalone tools.
+This means users must switch from their primary business application to the predictive analytics solution, creating friction in their workflow.
+Additionally, traditional predictive tools are hard to scale and deploy, which complicates the process of updating and maintaining them.

 Every predictive analytics project requires an extensive list of steps, which are almost always handled by a dedicated data scientist.
 The challenge is that for every update and release, these steps place more of a burden on your application team.
 They include: